Chart Color Schemes

 St Kilda West has very high levels of nearby infrastructure activity, ranking in the top 20% nationally

-Changes to local infrastructure significantly impact an area's performance.
-AreaSearch has identified eight projects that may affect this region.
-Notable projects include Fareham, 52 St Kilda Road, St Kilda Marina Redevelopment, and St Kilda Pier Foreshore Upgrade.
-The following list details those likely to be most relevant.
+Area infrastructure changes significantly influence local performance.
+AreaSearch identified eight projects potentially impacting the area.
+Notable projects are Fareham, 52 St Kilda Road, St Kilda Marina Redevelopment, and St Kilda Pier Foreshore Upgrade.
+The following details projects likely most relevant.

 Professional plan users can use the search below to filter and access additional projects.